mrryanjohnston/CLIPSQLite/README.md

 ### `(sqlite-last-insert-rowid <DB-POINTER>)` -> `INTEGER` or `BOOLEAN`

+Returns the rowid of the last inserted record.
+The rowid is always available as an undeclared column named ROWID, OID, or _ROWID_ as long as those names are not also used by explicitly declared columns.
+If the table has a column of type INTEGER PRIMARY KEY then that column is another alias for the rowid.

 #### Arguments

 - `<DB-POINTER>` - A pointer to an opened connection.

+#### Returns

+- `<INTEGER>` - THe last inserted rowid
+- `<BOOLEAN>` - `FALSE` if something goes wrong

 #### Example